esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 - DMA_CONFIG_OK: Indicates that the transaction was successfully launched.
 - DMA_CONFIG_CRITICAL_ERROR: Indicates that the transaction could not be launched due to a critical error.
 - DMA_CONFIG_TRANS_OVERRIDE: Indicates that another transaction is currently running and cannot be overridden.

+The interrupt handlers are critical in many applications.
+As stated in the structural description of the DMA [LINK STRUCTURAL DESCRIPTION], there is a single interrupt for the entire

 ## Usacases and examples